 Time Management Skills

 Time management skill is another soft skill that is very important for teenagers to learn.
-Everyone has 24 hours in a day but it seems like some individuals have more hours in the day.
+Everyone has twenty-four hours in a day, but it seems like some individuals have more hours in the day.
 They get so much done with the same amount of time all of us have.
-It’s not that they have more hours, they just manage their time much better.
+It’s not that they have more hours; they just manage their time much better.
 Teenagers who manage school and work will learn how to manage their time better and get more done.

 5. A HARD SKILL

-The fifth objective a teenager should learn from a first time job is a hard skill.
-As defined earlier, hard skills are measurable, easy to define and specific.
+The fifth lesson a teenager should learn from their first job is a hard skill.
+As defined earlier, hard skills are measurable, easy to define, and specific.
 Examples of hard skills are typing, bookkeeping, computer skills, and coding.
 This is a very important objective.
-Many first time jobs for a teenager are low skills jobs due to the lack of experience so it lacks the opportunity to learn a hard skill.
+Many first jobs for teenagers are low-skill jobs due to the lack of experience, so they lack the opportunity to learn a hard skill.
 This is not good because it provides less opportunity for a minor to grow.
 The job essentially becomes less challenging in a short amount of time.
 Many kids get bored and essentially continue to go only for the paycheck.

 6. HARD WORK IS ONLY PART OF THE EQUATION

-A first time job is the place to learn that hard work is not always rewarded but that shouldn’t discourage them from not working hard and pursuing a goal.
+A first job is the place to learn that hard work is not always rewarded, but that shouldn’t discourage them from not working hard and pursuing a goal.
 This will help them develop grit and perseverance.
-They will also learn that life is not fair but that is no reason to throw in the towel.
+They will also learn that life is not fair, but that is no reason to throw in the towel.

 CONSIDERATION

-A first time job may not provide the opportunity for a teenager to learn all of the above objectives.
-A first time job may be part time or short term such as a summer job and do not provide enough time for individuals to work on many of these objectives.
-If a teenager gets the opportunity to be exposed to some of these objectives that is enough.
+A first job may not provide the opportunity for a teenager to learn all of the above objectives.
+A first job may be part-time or short-term, such as a summer job, and does not provide enough time for individuals to work on many of these objectives.
+If a teenager gets the opportunity to be exposed to some of these objectives, that is enough.
 Some of these objectives will take time for an individual to learn.

 FINAL THOUGHT

-A part time or a summer job is a great opportunity for a teenager to learn responsibility and put some cash in their pockets but those aren’t the only benefits.
-A first time job for a teenager should provide the opportunity to learn a hard and soft skill, provide opportunity for a teenager to contribute to their household and learn other other important objectives.
-Many minors do not have the life experience and the foresight to see past the short term and it is up to adults and parents to guide them.
-If money and the opportunity to learn responsibility is the only objective for a teenager to get a job then they are missing out on other important objectives that working provides.
-Volunteering is a great way to achieve these objectives but it does not provide the same financial incentives as working for a wage.
-If a teenager has opportunity to volunteer over working at a wage they can be more selective and gain more experience.
+A part-time or a summer job is a great opportunity for a teenager to learn responsibility and put some cash in their pockets, but those aren’t the only benefits.
+A first job for a teenager should provide the opportunity to learn hard and soft skills, provide an opportunity for a teenager to contribute to their household, and provide other important lessons.
+Many minors do not have the life experience and the foresight to see past the short-term, and it is up to adults and parents to guide them.
+If money and the opportunity to learn responsibility are the only objectives for a teenager to get a job, then they are missing out on other important objectives that working provides.
+Volunteering is a great way to achieve these skills, but it does not provide the same financial incentives as working for a wage.
+If a teenager has the opportunity to volunteer over working for a wage, they can be more selective and gain more experience.